Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Still return early enough to avoid the cable car crunch.

-How to get around Santorini without stress
+How do you get around Santorini without stress?

 Your transport choice decides your entire pace.